“Hehehe do you think Sylvie is going to find me here?” She whispered as low as she could.

 She knew the ring could talk.

 She had heard it greet them before at her brother’s behest, but had never gotten it to answer her.
 Although it has been with her for almost four years, it was always silent like a normal ring.
-No matter how much she talks to it or try to barter with it by giving it treats or toys, the ring never made any sound.
+No matter how much she talked to it or try to barter with it by giving it treats or toys, the ring never made any sound.

 Yet such treatment never bothered her.